sequenceiq/blog-test/source/_posts/2014-09-14-database-upgrade-process.markdown

 ### Tools

 * Dockerized (Postgres) database
-* Dockerized liquibase
+* Dockerized Liquibase
 * Jenkins

 ### Implementation

 #### Start from the initial version of the database

-To start with, you need a database that's (structurally) identical to the production.
-There are several ways to achieve this;
-but as we use Postgres and we try to keep it simple here's what we do:
+To start with, you need a database that's (structurally) identical with the production one.
+There are several ways to achieve this;we use Postgres and try to keep it simple, so here's what we do:
-* we always have a QA database which is identical to the production (obviously the data is not the same)
+* we always have a QA database which is identical with the production (obliviously the data is not the same)
 * we make a copy of the *data* folder of the postgres installation into an arbitrary location on the host
 * we pass it as a volume to a Docker container running Postgres